Dyalog/ullu/docs/decision/index.md

 Parses verbose, stop and random link(⎕RL) values.

-⎕RL value is set to 0 by default, so that non-similar tests run everytime the suite is executed.
+⎕RL value is set to 0 by default, 0 here generates a random ⎕RL value and logs it, so that non-similar tests run everytime the suite is executed.
 It logs the random value put into ⎕RL so these tests can be repeated.
-Any value can be put into ⎕RL.
+Any valid value can be put into ⎕RL.

 Final result is displayed with number of tests ran, failed, passed and the time taken to complete the testing.